-SAT has released its official test dates for the 2020-2021 academic year.
+SAT has released its official test dates for the 2021-2022 academic year, and registration is now open.
 Be sure to register for the best locations and follow our tips below to make sure you’re prepared to do your best on the big day.

 Once you pick your desired test date, register early with CollegeBoard.